LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D1-IntroToJS.md

 - A completely different language from Java, but has some similarities

-  - JS is interpreted, dynamiclly typed, and multi-paradigm (procedural & Object Oriented, imperative & functional). *We’ll explain these things later.*
+  - JS is interpreted, dynamically typed, and multi-paradigm (procedural & Object Oriented, imperative & functional). *We’ll explain these things later.*

   ## Guided Exercise: Hello world